LogoLogo

 PreviousIntroduction to Embedded IntegrationsNextConfiguring the Embedded Experience

-Last updated 3 days ago
+Last updated 16 days ago

-What Are Webhooks?
+What are Webhooks?

 Webhooks are a way for applications to communicate with each other in real time.
-When something happens in one system—like a new order being placed or a form being submitted—it can send a message, known as a webhook event, to Fastn.
+When something happens in one system, like a new order being placed or a form being submitted, it can send a message, known as a webhook event, to Fastn.
 This message can then automatically trigger a flow you've set up.

 Creating a Custom Webhook in Fastn